 1. Feed Program

 While it is true that some horses can get by perfectly well on hay in the winter and grass in the summer, once we introduce a workload to their regular regiment, it becomes necessary to examine the nutritional content of the feed program.

 What you feed your horse is probably one of the most critical concerns.
 The more competitive, or demanding, his work gets, the more attention you need to give to his feed program.
 How much hay does he need?
 What sort of nutrition is necessary for the type of work he is doing?
 Will the requirements change as his work becomes more challenging?

 2. Turn In

 When we want the horses to perform, we should be cognizant of how much rest the horse needs.
-While many horses can do just fine in a completely outdoor environment, once you pass a certain level of exercise, the horse needs more care and attention to perform at his best.
-Some horses will be required to maintain a top level coat condition and grooming.
+While many horses can do just fine in a completely outdoor environment, once they achieve a certain level of training, the horse needs more care and attention to perform at his best.
+Some horses will need to maintain a top level coat condition and grooming.
 Some activities will require a fully rested, energetic horse that was guaranteed his sleep the night before.
-Some horses will need to stay inside, out of the elements in order to maintain the soft, supple topline that is needed for them to do their best.
+Some horses will need to stay inside, out of the elements in order to maintain the soft, supple top line that is needed for them to do their best.

 3. Turn Out

 Giving horses a chance to be out in the open air is as important as it is to give a horse inside time.
 Every horse benefits from time in the field or paddock, roaming free and having a chance to interact with his equine friends.
 Time outside stimulates the horse physically and mentally.
-So there must always be an effective balancing act that combines time inside as well as outside, as required by the discipline and level of activity.
-Trial and error and experience will help you discover what combination works the best for your horse at his current state.
+It's always a balancing act that combines time inside as well as outside, as required by the discipline and level of activity.
+Trial and error and experience will help you discover what combination works the best for your horse at his current energy requirements.

 4. Health Care - Worming, Feet, Teeth, Routine Medical Care